CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.7.2 =
+* 2021-06-10
+* UPDATE SUMMARY: Hotfix for the "Exclude series from default feed" by default option
+* [FIX] Reverted "Exclude series from default feed" to the previous state
+* [FIX] Select "Exclude series from default feed" by default ONLY for the new series

 = 2.7.1 =
 * 2021-06-10